sass/sass/doc-src/SASS_CHANGELOG.md

 The Sass Rails plugin now works using Rack middleware by default in versions of Rails that support it (2.3 and onwards).

+### `:compressed` Style

+When the `:compressed` style is used, colors will be output as the minimal possible representation.
+This means whichever is smallest of the HTML4 color name and the hex representation (shortened to the three-letter version if possible).

 ### `css2sass` Error Handling

 Several bug fixes and minor improvements have been made, including: